Why start a personal training business?

 - SWOT analysis of your business starting out.
 SWOT stands for strengths, weaknesses, opportunities, and threats.

-- Executive summary covering finances, general idea behind the business, and business objectives.
+- Executive summary covering finances, the general idea behind the business, and business objectives.

 - Your background in training and what led you to start your own business.